ildar/writer2latex/source/readme-source.txt

   These are to be found in the packages org.openoffice.da.comp.*

 Currently parts of the source for Writer2LaTeX are somewhat messy and undocumented.
-This situation is improving from time to time :-)
+This situation tends to improve over time :-)

 Third-party software
 --------------------

-From OpenOffice.org:

-Writer2LaTeX includes some classes from the OpenOffice.org project: writer2latex.xmerge.* contains some classes which are part of the xmerge project within OOo (some of the classes are slightly modified) See copyright notices within the source files

 From JSON.org: